-7. The Final RTEP Plan
+3.7.
+The final The Final RTEP Plan:

-Based on all of the requirements for firm transmission service on the PJM System, PJM annually develops an annual Regional Transmission Expansion PlanRTEP to meet those requirements on a reliable, economic system development and environmentally acceptable basis.
+Based on all of the requirements for firm transmission service on the PJM System, PJM annually develops a Regional Transmission Expansion Planan annual RTEP to meet those requirements on a reliable, economic system development and environmentally acceptable basis.

-Furthermore, by virtue of its regional scope, the RTEP process assures coordination of expansion plans across multiple transmission owners' systems, permitting the identification of the most effective and efficient or cost-effective expansion plan for the region.
-The RTEP plan-developed through this process is reviewed by PJM's independent Board of Managers who has the final authority for plan's approval of the RTEP (except approval of Supplemental Projects) and implementation.
+Furthermore, by virtue of its regional scope, the RTEP process assures coordination of expansion plans across multiple transmission owners' systems, permitting the identification of the most efficient or cost-effective and efficient expansion plan for the region.
+The RTEP plan developed through this process is reviewed by PJM's independent Board of Managers who has the final authority for plan's approval of the RTEP (except approval of Supplemental Projects) and implementation.
 The following Section 2 describes the PJM RTEP Process analysis.